CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Policy-based-Routing.md

 ```
 cumulus@switch:~$ net show pbr interface
-swp55s3(67) with pbr-policy map1
+swp51(53) with pbr-policy map1
 ```

 To see the policies applied to a specific interface on the switch, add the interface name at the end of the command; for example, `net show pbr interface swp51` (or `show pbr interface swp51` in `vtysh`).

-To see information about all policies, including mapped table and rule numbers, run the NCLU `net show pbr map` command or the `vtysh` `show pbr map` command.
+To see information about all policies, including mapped table and rule numbers, run the NCLU `net show pbr map` command or the vtysh `show pbr map` command.
 If the rule is not set, you see a reason why.

 ```
 cumulus@switch:~$ net show pbr map